MahrokhGB/PAC-SNOC-dev/README.md

 ### Robots

-The following gifs show trajectories of the 2 robots before training (left), and after the training of the empirical controller (middle), and using our approach (right).
+The following gifs show the trajectories of the 2 robots before training (left), and after the training of the empirical controller (middle), and using our approach (right).
-The agents that need to coordinate in order to pass through a narrow passage while avoiding collisions between them.
+The agents need to coordinate in order to pass through a narrow passage while avoiding collisions between them.
 The initial conditions used as training data are marked with &#9675;, consisting of `s = 30` samples.
 The shown trajectories start from a random initial position sampled from the test data and marked with